jmagman/flutter-wiki/Data-driven-Fixes.md

 newName: 'B'
 ```

+This change is only intended to support simple renames, such as renaming a class or a method.
+It therefore assumes that the new element is like the old element in several ways:

+- it’s in the same library (that is, the URI’s by which it’s imported don’t change),

+- it’s the same kind of element (for example, you can’t rename a class and change it to be a mixin using this change), and

+- if the element being renamed is a member (such as a method), then the renamed element is a member of the same container.

+If the change that was made doesn’t fit within those constraints, then using a rename to capture it might not work in all situations.
+You should consider using a [replacedBy](#replacedBy) change instead.

 #### renameParameter

 A _renameParameter_ change indicates that a named parameter in a function or method was renamed.
 As such, the element in the transform must be a method or function.
 It has three keys: `kind`, `oldName`, and `newName`.